The Fletcher Free Library has policies, rules and ordinances to ensure the best possible patron experience for everyone.

 d.
 Community Meeting Room: maximum occupancy 50

-4. No group or individual may assign its reservation to another group or individual.
+5. No group or individual may assign its reservation to another group or individual.

-5. Library-sponsored activities will take precedence overall other activities, and the Library reserves the right to cancel any scheduled use of a meeting room if, in the Director’s discretion: (1) It conflicts with the operation of the Library; (2) The room is needed fora Library-sponsored activity; or (3) The individual or group fails to comply with Library policy.
+6. Library-sponsored activities will take precedence over other activities.
+The Library reserves the right to cancel any scheduled use of a meeting room if, in the Director’s discretion:

 USE OF THE ROOMS